veronikatsareva/exploringSubjecthood/README.md

 | Russian   |  [link](https://huggingface.co/fromdeath2morning/mbert-argumentClassification-russian)            | [link](https://huggingface.co/fromdeath2morning/xlm-r-argumentClassification-russian)          |
 | Turkish   |  [link](https://huggingface.co/fromdeath2morning/mbert-argumentClassification-turkish)             | [link](https://huggingface.co/fromdeath2morning/xlm-r-argumentClassification-turkish)          |
 | Welsh     |  [link](https://huggingface.co/fromdeath2morning/mbert-argumentClassification-welsh)             | [link](https://huggingface.co/fromdeath2morning/xlm-r-argumentClassification-welsh)          |

+## Results

+The results of the paper are as follows.
+1. The distribution of the `S`-, `A`- and `P`-arguments is unbaalanced throughout the UD treebanks.
+2. Despite the language, the best classified argument is `S`.
+3. Both models achieve high results but XLM-RoBERTa is better than mBERT (in probing and crosslingually).
+4. The highest classification metrics are accumulated on the middle-last layers of both models.
+5. Despite the high metrics, three languages stand out in the sample within crosslingual evaluation – English, Russian and German.
+6. The dominant word order or morphosyntactic alignment alone are not the key factors that affect the classification.
+7. Both models do not lock upon the dominant word order of the respective language that they were fine-tuned on.
+8. The visualization of the embeddings shows a clear bias towards the accusative alignment.

 ## License